Business and Professional Studies

 Joseph "Joe" Sprangel, Jr.

-BA, Eastern Michigan University; MBA, Spring Arbor University; PhD, Lawrence Technological University
+BA, Eastern Michigan University; MBA, Spring Arbor University; PhD, Lawrence Technological University.
+View video interview

-Joseph R. Sprangel Jr. (Joe) is an associate professor of business administration and department co-chair for Mary Baldwin University.
-He currently holds the H. Gordon & Mary Beth Reed Smyth Chair of Business Administration.
-His teaching focus is on sustainable development or “triple bottom line ” business management with course offerings of Business Senior Seminar, Management Principles, Perspectives in Sustainability, Project Management, and Strategy & Sustainability in Business Decisions.
+Previous to this position as dean he was an associate professor of business administration and department co-chair at MBU.
+His teaching focus was on sustainable development or “triple bottom line” business management with course offerings of Business Senior Seminar, Management Principles, Perspectives in Sustainability, Project Management, and Strategy & Sustainability in Business Decisions.
 His research areas of interest are business adoption and entrepreneurial startups focused on sustainable development practices.
+He placed additional emphasis on B Corps and benefit corporations that are part of the emerging for-benefit or fourth sector.

 BA, Mary Baldwin College; MA, PhD, James Madison University